michael-eddy/mcat/README.md

 <summary><strong>FFmpeg (for videos)</strong></summary>

 ---
-1. If it's already on your machine 🫠.
+1. If it's already on your machine.
 2. Otherwise, you can install it with `mcat --fetch-ffmpeg`
 ---
 </details>

-## ⚙️ Configuring
+## Configuring
 <details>
 <summary><strong>Using Flags</strong></summary>